 Tax-deductible gifts and fundraising

-Certain organisations are entitled to receive income through tax deductible gifts and tax deductible contributions.
+Certain organisations are entitled to receive income through tax-deductible gifts and contributions.
 These organisations are called deductible gift recipients (DGRs).

 The income tax law determines which organisations and types of organisations can qualify as DGRs.

 Organisations that meet the requirements for endorsement can apply to the ATO using an application for endorsement as a deductible gift recipient.